-- The first record defines the number of ground sections specified below (variable npts). - npts records, each corresponding to a different ground section.
-Each record has the following fields: label of the section, X and Y UTM coordinates of the section, thickness of the deposit (metres), density of the deposit.
+• Each record corresponds to a different ground section, with the following fields: label of the section, X and Y UTM coordinates of the section, thickness of the deposit (metres), density of the deposit.

 A sample of file ground_thickness.inp is reported in Table 2.